 - Made using natural custard apple pulp and not just an essence.

 - Free of any artificial colour & essence.

 - Don’t use salted or unsalted butter instead of ghee.

 - Use ghee to roast rava (suji).
 Don’t roast it dry.

-- You can use mawa (khoya), heavy cream, milk malai instead of milk.
+- You can use mawa (khoya), heavy cream, or milk malai instead of milk.

 - Don’t replace ghee with any of the above ingredients to roast rava.